NetHorror/netbird-delayed-auto-update-macos/README.md

 sudo launchctl print system/io.nethorror.netbird-delayed-update | sed -n '1,80p'
 ~~~

-The script writes its own logs into `/var/lib/netbird-delayed-update/`, which is usually проще, чем пытаться
+The script writes its own logs into `/var/lib/netbird-delayed-update/`,
-выковыривать всё из unified logging macOS.
+which is usually much simpler than trying to dig everything out of macOS unified logging.

 ---